Lisk Trading Down 3% Over Last Week (LSK)

 Lisk Profile

 Lisk (LSK) is a distributed proof-of-stake (dPOS) coin that uses the DPoS hashing algorithm.
-Its launch date was May 24th, 2016.
-Lisk’s total supply is 144,818,773 coins.
-The Reddit community for Lisk is /r/lisk and the currency’s Github account can be viewed here.
-Lisk’s official website is lisk.io.
-The official message board for Lisk is blog.lisk.io.
-Lisk’s official Twitter account is @LiskHQ and its Facebook page is accessible here.
+It launched on May 24th, 2016.
+Lisk’s total supply is 144,818,773 coins and its circulating supply is 116,808,330 coins.
+Lisk’s official website is lisk.com.
+Lisk’s official Twitter account is @liskhq and its Facebook page is accessible here.
+The official message board for Lisk is lisk.com/blog.
+The Reddit community for Lisk is https://reddit.com/r/lisk and the currency’s Github account can be viewed here.

 Buying and Selling Lisk

-It is usually not possible to buy alternative cryptocurrencies such as Lisk directly using U.S. dollars.
-Investors seeking to trade Lisk should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Lisk using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Lisk directly using U.S. dollars.
+Investors seeking to acquire Lisk should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Lisk using one of the aforementioned exchanges.

 Receive News & Updates for Lisk Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Lisk and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.